In her first blog as CEO of Women in Sport, Stephanie Hilborne reflects on her first month in the role and shares why she decided to join the charity.

 As I ride the train back home after navigating another day of the chaotic London commute, I can finally reflect on what has been an exciting and frantic four weeks at Women in Sport.

-Some people may have been surprised to see me appointed as the new Chief Executive of this charity.
+Some people may have been surprised to see me appointed as the new CEO of this charity.
 So was my mother.
 When I told her I was moving away from the environmental sector after 27 years and joining the sports world she said, “but you’re not even sporty.”
 Naturally, or perhaps unnaturally, I was affronted.
 I lived for sport when I was at school and was good at it, in fact I considered myself super ‘sporty’.
 I guess I retained that label in my mind, whereas perhaps Mum saw the woman I became, who struggles to make it to the pool regularly amidst the pressures and expectations of work and family.

 Why is this ‘sporty’ label so prevalent in our society?
 When I told other people I would be joining Women in Sport at the end of October, they either lit up and said “great, I love(d) playing netball” or looked downcast and said “how interesting, I was never very ‘sporty’”.